 Why Do Babies Babble?

 Babbling could also be a response to sensations.
 Babies’ senses are overwhelmed with several stimuli.
 Babbling is one of the many responses used to exhibit their reaction to their new sensations.
-Some babies may babble when startled by loud sounds.
-In such cases, a baby might cry and babble at a higher pitch.
+Some babies may start crying, while some babble when startled by loud sounds.
+In such cases, when a baby might cry, they may babble at a higher pitch.

 When Do Babies Start Babbling?